Another Low-Bid Loophole

 - Cost-estimate validation – This documentation should include clear references to all project specifications on design documents, warranties of the exact work to be completed by contractors, a risk allocation chart or definition, and a process for unforeseen issues.

-- Innovative procurement strategies – Traditional Design-Bid-Build gives way to Contractor Pre-Qualification and Expertise-drive Project Delivery (XPD) where contracts are awarded to the provider with the best combination of performance qualifications and price.
+- Innovative procurement strategies – Traditional Design-Bid-Build gives way to Contractor Pre-Qualification and Expertise-Driven Project Delivery (XPD) where contracts are awarded to the provider with the best combination of performance qualifications and price.

 - New tools – To assist contractors in identifying and reporting document deficiencies early on in the construction process.
 For example, project management is better served with software that can incorporate real time changes into project planning and budgets.
 If the project experiences unexpected change in its scope or one of its processes, it is much easier to plug those design changes into a dynamic digital model of the project landscape than to redraw models on paper.